assemblycapital/hyperslop-mcp/README.md

-# HyperSlop MCP Server
+# Hyperslop MCP Server

-A basic MCP (Model Context Protocol) server implementation using FastMCP that provides access to the Gateway API.
+A basic MCP (Model Context Protocol) server implementation using FastMCP that provides access to a hyperslop gateway API.

 ## Features